abisee/pointer-generator/README.md

 Note: you want to run the above command using the same settings you entered for your training job.

-The eval job will also save a snapshot of the model that scored the lowest loss on the validation set so far.
+The eval job will also save a snapshot of the model that scored the lowest loss on the validation data so far.

 ### Run beam search decoding
 To run beam search decoding: